What is an Analemmatic Sundial?

-3. Note the position of the shadow of the stick on the clock numbers and estimate the time as accurately as you can.
-(Also note that the length of this shadow would vary according to the angle of the sun at the various seasons.)
+- Note the position of the shadow of the stick on the clock numbers and estimate the time as accurately as you can.
+(Also note that the length of this shadow would vary according to the angle of the sun at the various seasons).

-5. Again, look at the month and approximate day perpendicular to you on the platform.
-Then, note the minutes of correction on the platform’s analemma shape directly across horizontally from where the gnomon stick is planted.
+- Again, look at the month and approximate day perpendicular to you on the platform.
+Then, note the minutes of correction on the platform’s analemma shape directly across horizontally and up to the top from where the gnomon stick is planted.
 (The maximum is 15 minutes slow or fast and the minimum is zero.)

-7. You should now have a “found” time from the Sundial which should match your cell phone or watch time.
+- You should now have a “found” time from the Sundial which will match your cell phone or watch time.